TalkTalk Group: TalkTalk Ireland

-Though TalkTalk never offered its services to customers in the Republic of Ireland, the company maintained customer service centres in Waterford and Sligo.
+TalkTalk briefly offered broadband services in Ireland, but sold their operations to Digiweb.

+They had significant service centres for UK customers, inherited from AOL and Toucan, based in Waterford and Sligo.
 The Sligo centre, originally opened for Toucan, closed in 2010 with the loss of 160 jobs.
 Some employees were transferred to the centre in Waterford, which at the time was advertising 60 positions.

 On 7 September 2011 it was announced that the Waterford call centre would cease operations within 30 days.
 There was speculation in the Irish press that the jobs would be relocated to Southeast Asia and the UK.
 The Government of Ireland and its agencies criticised how TalkTalk and its subsidiary TalkTalk Ireland Ltd. dealt with the job losses.
 The TalkTalk call centre in Waterford closed on 7 October 2011, with the loss of over 570 jobs.

 Customer service

-The company has been rated multiple times among the worst landline and broadband providers.
+In the past, the company was rated multiple times among the worst landline and broadband providers.

+Following a sustained effort to improve customer experiences, the company is now rated comparably to its peers by Which?.